Creating an Fn Project CLI Context to Connect to Oracle Cloud Infrastructure

 - If a repository with that name already exists in the tenancy but in a different compartment to the one specified by

-oracle.image-compartment-id, Oracle Functions issues an error.
-For Oracle Functions to successfully push the image, you have to either set
+oracle.image-compartment-id, OCI Functions issues an error.
+For OCI Functions to successfully push the image, you have to either set

 oracle.image-compartment-idto the OCID of the compartment of the existing repository, or specify a different repository name (by renaming the function, or by specifying an alternative repository name prefix).